kloetzl/biozsh/Readme.md

     cd biozsh
     make install-dev

 Restarting the shell will give you access to the new features.
+If you want to manually source the `biozsh.zsh` script, note that you have to do so with the *absolute* path.

 ## Usage

-Depending on your ZSH style using the auto completion is as simple as pressing TAB.
+Depending on your ZSH style, using the auto completion is as simple as pressing TAB.
 Here is what it looks like for me if I press TAB, just after typing `blastn -db`.

 ![blastn -db completion](https://github.com/kloetzl/biozsh/raw/master/blastn1.png)